Top Malaysia Brokers for 2025

 fxpro

-Risk Warning Losses can exceed deposits Losses can exceed deposits 76-85% of retail investor accounts lose money when trading CFDs with this provider.
+Risk Warning Losses can exceed deposits Losses can exceed deposits 69% - 83% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-72.89% of retail investor accounts lose money when trading CFDs with this provider.
+74.12% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
-74-89 % of retail investor accounts lose money when trading CFDs 71% of retail investor accounts lose money when trading CFDs with this provider Losses can exceed deposits Losses can exceed deposits Your capital is at risk Losses can exceed deposits 75.78% of retail investor accounts lose money when trading CFDs and Spread Betting with this provider
+75-95 % of retail investor accounts lose money when trading CFDs 71% of retail investor accounts lose money when trading CFDs with this provider Losses can exceed deposits Your capital is at risk Losses can exceed deposits 75.78% of retail investor accounts lose money when trading CFDs and Spread Betting with this provider CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+71.89% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money

 Demo IC Markets